valohai/docs/source/valohai-cli/using-inputs.rst

 You can connect custom private stores to Valohai projects.

-If you connect a store that contains files that Valohai doesn't know about, like the files that you have uploaded there yourself, you can use the following syntax to point to files.
+If you connect a store that contains files that Valohai doesn't know about, like the files that you have uploaded there yourself, you can use the following syntax to refer to files.

 * Azure Blob Storage: ``azure://{account_name}/{container_name}/{blob_name}``
 * Google Storage: ``gs://{bucket}/{key}``